fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/FficeFPU.md

 | **Operator Flight Plan Version**<br>*incremented value* | `operatorFlightPlanVersion`[1] | MUST be incremented each time a FficeFPU is submitted. |

 !> Note to implementers: the cardinality of properties `departureAerodromePrevious`, `destinationAerodromePrevious` and `estimatedOffBlockTimePrevious` is `0..1` in the `FficeFPU` message template, but the properties shall always be provided.
-The cardinalities will be updated in a future version of the `FficeFPU` message template to read `1`.
+These cardinalities will be updated in a future version of the `FficeFPU` message template to read `1`.

 ### Flight data items to be changed